aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/resource-cost/_index.md

 ---
-title: Manage MS Project Resource Costs with Aspose.Tasks for Java
+title: "budgeted cost work scheduled with Aspose.Tasks for Java"
 linktitle: Handle Resource Cost in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to manage MS Project resource costs efficiently with Aspose.Tasks for Java.
-Follow our step-by-step guide.
+description: "Learn how to work with budgeted cost work scheduled in Microsoft Project files using Aspose.Tasks for Java.
+Follow our step‑by‑step guide."
 weight: 18
 url: /java/resource-management/resource-cost/
+date: 2026-01-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Manage MS Project Resource Costs with Aspose.Tasks for Java
+# budgeted cost work scheduled with Aspose.Tasks for Java

 ## Introduction

-In project management, monitoring and managing resource costs are crucial for keeping projects within budget and ensuring profitability.
-Aspose.Tasks for Java offers powerful tools to handle Microsoft Project resource costs efficiently.
-In this tutorial, we'll delve into how to effectively manage resource costs using Aspose.Tasks for Java, breaking down each step into easy-to-follow instructions.
+Managing **budgeted cost work scheduled** (BCWS) is essential for keeping a project on track and ensuring that the financial forecast aligns with the planned work.
+In Microsoft Project, BCWS represents the amount of money that should have been spent for the work scheduled up to a specific date.
+Aspose.Tasks for Java gives you full programmatic control over these values, letting you read, modify, and report on resource costs without ever opening the .mpp file manually.
+In this tutorial we’ll walk through a complete example that shows how to load a project, iterate over its resources, and display the budgeted cost work scheduled alongside other key cost metrics.

+## Quick Answers
+- **What does BCWS mean?** Budgeted Cost Work Scheduled – the planned cost for work scheduled to date.
+- **Which API property retrieves BCWS?** `Rsc.BCWS` on a `Resource` object.
+- **Do I need a license to run the sample?** A free evaluation license works for testing; a full license is required for production.
+- **Can I modify BCWS values?** Yes, you can set `Rsc.BCWS` just like any other numeric field.
+- **Supported Project versions?** All Microsoft Project versions from 2000 to the latest .mpp format.

+## What is budgeted cost work scheduled?

+**Budgeted Cost Work Scheduled (BCWS)** is a performance measurement that reflects the cost that should have been incurred for the work planned up to a given point in time.
+It is a cornerstone of Earned Value Management (EVM) and helps project managers compare planned versus actual spending.

 ## Prerequisites

-Before diving into this tutorial, ensure you have the following prerequisites:
+Before diving into the code, make sure you have:

-1. Basic understanding of Java programming.
+1. A solid grasp of Java fundamentals.
-2. Installation of Aspose.Tasks for Java.
+2. Aspose.Tasks for Java added to your project (Maven/Gradle or JAR).
-3. Familiarity with Microsoft Project files (.mpp).
+3. A Microsoft Project file (`.mpp`) that contains resources with cost data (e.g., *ResourceCosts.mpp*).

 ## Import Packages

-First, you need to import the necessary packages to work with Aspose.Tasks for Java.
-Add the following import statements to your Java file:
+First, import the Aspose.Tasks classes required for handling projects and resources:

 ```java
 import com.aspose.tasks.Project;